 Damon Packard

 A strange underground film-maker famous for distributing thousands of free copies of his Reflections of Evil to various outlets and celebrities.
 A bitter man who frequently attacks celebrity film-makers like Spielberg and Lucas for their undeserved success, loves the fantasy and science fiction genre, and makes extremely whimsical, silly but atmospheric and incoherent movies, like a very undisciplined manic-depressive man-child on drugs.
-His biggest preoccupation seems to be to use/steal/borrow footage and music from other movies and trailers, splicing them together with his own footage to create something different, or releasing 'reduxed' personal versions of movies that he felt needed improvement.
+One preoccupation seems to be to use/steal/borrow footage and music from other movies and trailers, splicing them together with his own footage to create something different, or releasing 'reduxed' personal versions of movies that he felt needed improvement.
+Some of his movies merely contain random incoherent snippets of 80s and 90s tropes, like a montage of sketches, impressions or rants on popular culture rather than building a coherent plot.
 Reviewed until 2016.

 Of Some Interest